-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Wednesday, May 23, 2007, at 9 a.m.
-Pacific Time at Country Inn and Suites, 5975 Lusk Blvd., San Diego, CA 92121 for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Tuesday, May 25, 2010, at 10:00 a.m.
+Eastern Time at the Hilton Times Square, 234 West 42nd Street, New York, New York 10036, for the following purposes:

-- 1. To elect two Class III directors to serve until the 2010 Annual Meeting of Stockholders and until their successors are elected; - 2.
-To amend the Company's Amended and Restated Stock Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the plan by 1,000,000 shares; - 3.
-To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as independent auditors of the Company for its fiscal year ending December 31, 2007; and - 4.
+- 1. To elect two nominees named herein as Class III directors to serve until the 2013 Annual Meeting of Stockholders and until their respective successors are elected; - 2.
+To amend the Company's Amended and Restated Stock Incentive Plan to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 5,000,000 shares; - 3.
+To amend the Company's Restated Certificate of Incorporation to increase the total number of authorized shares and the number of authorized shares of common stock to 165,000,000 and 160,000,000, respectively; - 4.
+To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as independent auditors of the Company for its fiscal year ending December 31, 2010; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.